Graeme Swann: Personal life

 Swann married Sarah on 29 January 2010.
 They live in Nottingham with their three children.
 He revealed on the BBC's Football Focus that he supports Newcastle United and Blyth Spartans football clubs.

 He is the lead singer of the rock band Dr Comfort and the Lurid Revelations which plays cover songs in gigs around Nottinghamshire.

 On 2 April 2010 he was stopped by police in West Bridgford, Nottingham following a party and was arrested after providing a positive breath test.
 He was charged in June, to appear in court in August, and initially told court that he was on his way to purchase screwdrivers in order to rescue his cat from under the floorboards.
 Due to his cricketing commitments, the trial had several adjournments before he was cleared in February 2011, on the grounds that the blood sample could not be used as evidence.

 Swann became a summariser for the BBC's Test Match Special in February 2014.
+He joined the TNT commentary team for the 2025/26 Men's Ashes tour of Australia.